 Sônia Moura Wasn’t a Huge Part of Eliza Samudio’s Life

-Although Eliza was born on February 22, 1985, as the only child of farmer Sônia Moiura and architect Luiz Carlos Samudio, she was primarily only raised by the latter in in Foz do Iguaçu.
-That’s because the couple had actually gotten pregnant pretty early on in their relationship, driving the latter to assert that if she didn’t want to be a part of their family, she was welcome to leave.
+Although Eliza was born on February 22, 1985, as the only child of farmer Sônia Moura and architect Luis Carlos Samudio, she was primarily only raised by the latter in in Foz do Iguaçu.
+That’s because the couple had actually gotten pregnant pretty early on in their relationship, driving the latter to assert that if Sônia didn’t want to be a part of their family, she was welcome to leave.
 According to the show, that’s precisely what she did when their daughter was around 1, largely owing to the toxicity of their own connection – they were allegedly quite abusive and violent toward one another.

-Sônia Moura Happily Took in Her Grandson
+Sônia Moura Happily Took in Her Grandson in 2010

-While Sônia did ask the public for some mercy, even though she knew her ex’s actions were an atrocity because God would bring justice, she had no kind words for her grandson’s father.
-In fact, she once asserted she hoped Bruno/her daughter’s killer was “not the father Because when the child grows up, he will ask questions about his mother.
+While Sônia did ask the public for some mercy, even though she knew her ex’s actions were an atrocity, because God would bring justice, she had no kind words for her grandson’s father.
+In fact, she once asserted she hoped Bruno/her daughter’s killer was “not the father.
+Because when the child grows up, he will ask questions about his mother.
 And we can not lie to a child.”
 She also added she would never seek child support or any sort of financial backing from the then-football star because she wants nothing to do with him, and she has genuinely stuck to her word.

-In other words, Sônia raised Bruninho by herself in Campo Grande, Brazil, only for him to now be a teenager and a goalkeeper, exactly like both his mother as well as his father.
+In other words, Sônia raised Bruninho all by herself in Campo Grande, Brazil, only for him to now be a teenager and a goalkeeper, exactly like both his mother as well as his father.
 In fact, he is so skilled that he recently even signed a contract with the Botafogo de Futebol e Regatas sports club in the city of Rio de Janeiro, Brazil – this is a series A team for minors and is actually well-known.
-As if that’s not enough, the 14-year-old is also associated with Welt Sports Football Agency and Be the N1, making it clear he is well on the path of playing football professionally without any nepotism.
+As if that’s not enough, the 14-year-old is also associated with Welt Sports Football Agency and Be the N1, making it clear he is well on the path of playing professional soccer without any nepotism.

 Sônia Moura is Keeping Eliza’s Legacy Alive